MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-configure-proxy.md

 ## Per-client or per-method configuration

-To configure a proxy for a specific client object or operation method, specify a proxy server with a named argument: `http_proxy` or `https_proxy` with azure.core libraries or `proxies` with non-core libraries.
+To configure a proxy for a specific client object or operation method, specify a proxy server with an argument named `proxies`.

 For example, the following code from the article [Example: use Azure storage](azure-sdk-example-storage.md) specifies an HTTPS proxy with user credentials with the `BlobClient` constructor.
 In this case, the object comes from the azure.storage.blob library, which is based on azure.core.